Counseling (Instruction)

 Grade Mode: Pass/No Pass, Standard Letter

-Counseling practices and strategies will be applied to explore factors that contribute to a successful experience in higher education for Latina/o students.
-This course will foster important dialogue, inspire change, and identify approaches to improve the achievement gap of Latina/o students.
+This course examines the experiences of Latina/o students in higher education, focusing on empowerment, overcoming barriers, and achieving success.
+Counseling theories such as Sociocultural Theory, will be used to develop approaches for navigating challenges, building leadership skills, and fostering a strong sense of community and advocacy within the context of higher education.
+This course will encourage meaningful dialogue, inspire change, and explore methods to close the achievement gap for Latina/o students.
 Other topics include an examination of the educational experience of the Latina/o community in the United States.
-This course will assess how the Latina/o cultural experience can affect collegiate success.
+The course will assess how the Latina/o cultural experiences can affect collegiate success.
 Emphasis on understanding the background of Latina/o students in relation to current educational conditions and trends will be examined.

 COUN 125